 About Ute’s research

-“Coaching for Well-Being and Engagement”
+“Coaching for Well-Being and Engagement in Contemporary Work Environments”

-with the University of Chester, UK.
 You will find her publications on ORCID ResearchGate and on Forbes

 Since the pandemic hit the world in 2020, organizations, leaders and employees have gone through immense change in a very short amount of time.
 Working from home, which had before the pandemic been a privilege for the selected few, has since 2020 become a ‘new normal’ for many office workers.
 Most of us have been on a steep learning curve, be it about technology, about how to separate or integrate working life and private life when both take place in the same physical location, how to onboard and offboard staff in a remote or hybrid workplace setting, just to name a few.